nickbabcock/register/README.md

 2010-08-03  notice  Small business administration      Karen G. Mills                     2010-19068 2007-09-05  notice  Environmental protection agency    James B. Gulliford                 E7-17542
 ```

+## Contributing

+Only a subset of fields available in the Federal Register are extracted into
+the CSV.
+If there is a field missing that you want to see, please open an issue
+or create a pull request.

 ## Perquisites